Upper Ocean Heat Content and ENSO

 El Niño/Southern Oscillation (ENSO) variability is intimately linked to alternating stages of oceanic heat content build-up and discharge in the equatorial Pacific (Wyrtki, 1985; Cane et al, 1986; Zebiak, 1989).
 Jin (1997) elegantly described the relationships between heat content, sea surface temperature and zonal wind stress in his "Recharge Oscillator" theory of ENSO.
 Recent studies of oceanic and atmospheric variability have confirmed these relationships and elaborated on their implications for understanding the dynamics of the ENSO cycle (Meinen and McPhaden, 2000; Kessler, 2002; Trenberth et al, 2002).

 The predictability of ENSO likewise derives from deterministic wind-driven ocean dynamics that govern the slowly evolving heat content of the upper ocean (Latif et al, 1998).
 Inclusion of upper ocean temperature data in ENSO prediction schemes significantly improves forecast skill at multi-season lead times, particularly across the spring predictability barrier (Ji and Leetmaa, 1997; Clarke and Van Gorder, 2003; McPhaden, 2003).
-Equatorial Pacific heat content also is a useful predictor of Indian summer monsoon rainfall (Rajeevan and McPhaden, 2004).
+Equatorial Pacific heat content also is a useful predictor of Indian summer monsoon rainfall (Rajeevan and McPhaden, 2004) and the development of Atlantic Niño events (Jiang et al., 2025).

-A convenient index of equatorial Pacific heat content is the integrated warm water volume (WWV) above the 20°C isotherm between 5°N-5°S, 120°E to 80°W Meinen and McPhaden (2000).
-We have derived monthly WWV values from the temperature analyses of the Bureau National Operations Centre (BNOC) at the Australian Bureau of Meteorology.
-The analyses are based on temperature profiles from TAO moorings, Argo floats and XBTs.
+A convenient index of equatorial Pacific heat content is the integrated warm water volume (WWV) above the 20°C isotherm between 5°N-5°S, 120°E to 80°W (Meinen and McPhaden, 2000).
+We use temperature analyses from the National Centers for Environmental Prediction (NCEP) Global Ocean Data Assimilation System (GODAS) to derive monthly WWV values.
+GODAS produces a real-time gridded ocean temperature dataset as the output of a dynamical global ocean model-based data assimilation scheme that incorporates temperature profiles from TAO moorings, Argo floats, XBTs and other data sets.
 Monthly anomalies are computed by removing a mean seasonal cycle for a base period of 1981-2010.

 For some purposes (e.g., model validation), it may be easier to use an equivalent measure of upper ocean heat content, namely depth averaged temperature in the upper 300 m (designated T300).
 The correlation between monthly means and anomalies of WWV and T300 is > 0.9.
 T300 values are also made available on this page over the same latitude and longitude ranges as WWV.

-Please acknowledge the TAO Project Office of NOAA/PMEL if you use WWV or T300 estimates in publications or presentations.
-We would also appreciate receiving a preprint and/or reprint of publications utilizing these data for inclusion in the TAO bibliography.
+Please acknowledge the GTMBA Project Office of NOAA/PMEL if you use WWV or T300 estimates in publications or presentations.
+We would also appreciate receiving a preprint and/or reprint of publications utilizing these data for inclusion in the GTMBA bibliography.
 Relevant publications should be sent to:

 NOAA/Pacific Marine Environmental Laboratory